kavineksith/kavineksith/README.md

 ## About Me:
 - 👋 Hi, I’m Kavin Eksith
-- 👀 I’m interested in web development, system integration, system analysis, monitoring tool design & development, cybersecurity, and open-source contributions.
+- 👀 I’m interested in desktop application development, system integration, system analysis, monitoring tool design & development, cybersecurity, and open-source contributions.
-- 🌱 I’m currently learning Java, Angular, Express.js, Node.js, MongoDB, and SQL to enhance my development skills.
+- 🌱 I’m currently learning Java, MongoDB, and SQL to enhance my development skills.
-- 💞️ I’m looking to collaborate on full-stack web applications, system integration projects, and open-source cybersecurity tools.
+- 💞️ I’m looking to collaborate on open-source desktop applications, system integration projects, and open-source cybersecurity tools.
 - 📫 How to reach me: You can reach me via Github
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a passion for combining tech and problem-solving—one of my proudest moments was automating my workflow with Python scripts, improving productivity in daily tasks!